-Note: If the persist option is enabled and the admin save file-url command is executed with an FTP path used as the file-url parameter, two FTP sessions simultaneously open to the FTP server.
-The FTP server must be configured to allow multiple sessions from the same login; otherwise, the configuration and index files will not be saved correctly.
+- If the persist option is enabled and the admin save file-url command is executed with an FTP path used as the file-url parameter, two FTP sessions simultaneously open to the FTP server.
+The FTP server must be configured to allow multiple sessions from the same login; otherwise, the configuration and index files will not be saved correctly. - If BOF encryption is on, the contents of the BOF will be encrypted and unreadable when saved.

-5.12.1.4 Saving a Configuration to a Different Filename
+5.14.1.4 Saving a Configuration to a Different Filename